dssg/MLinPractice/datadescription.md

 - essays.csv - contains project text posted by the teachers.
 - projects.csv - contains information about each project.-
 - resources.csv - contains information about the resources requested for each project.
-- outcomes.csv - contains information about the outcomes of projects

 #### Data fields
 Below is a brief explanation of the provided data fields.
 Descriptions of self-explanatory names are omitted.

-#### outcomes.csv
-- at_least_1_teacher_referred_donor - teacher referred = donor donated because teacher shared a link or publicized their page
-- fully_funded - project was successfully completed
-- at_least_1_green_donation - a green donation is a donation made with credit card, PayPal, Amazon or check
-- great_chat - project has a comment thread with greater than average unique comments
-- three_or_more_non_teacher_referred_donors - non-teacher referred is a donor that landed on the site by means other than a teacher referral link/page
-- one_non_teacher_referred_donor_giving_100_plus - see above
-- donation_from_thoughtful_donor - a curated list of ~15 donors that are power donors and picky choosers (we trust them selecting great projects)
-- great_messages_proportion -  how great_chat is calculated. proportion of comments on the project page that are unique.
-If > avg (currently 62%) then great_chat = True
-- teacher_referred_count - number of donors that were teacher referred (see above)
-- non_teacher_referred_count - number of donors that were non-teacher referred (see above)

 #### projects.csv
 - projectid - project's unique identifier